eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-assembly-lifecycle.md

 * `yourOrg/yourCustomAssembly-init` init image with the default configuration

 All Dockerfiles inherit base Che images.
-You should make sure that che-parent version in you root `pom.xml` is identical to the tag in `FROM` instruction in all 3 Dockerfiles (server, cli and init).
+You should make sure that che-parent version in your root `pom.xml` is identical to the tag in `FROM` instruction in all 3 Dockerfiles (server, cli and init).
 If you stay with Che master, then nightly tags are OK.
 If you depend on a tagged Che version, use the same tag in a Dockerfile:

 `FROM eclipse/che-server:nightly`